Stvnwastaken/musicOrganizer-scripkit/studymusic.md

-# Music for studying - scriptkit
+# Study Music Organizer - scriptkit

 3 Genres
 Lofi
 Phonk
 VideoGame
+Background (for more pleasing backgrounds)

 Fetches music from youtube and gives you a list to pick from

-replace "X-RAPIDAPI-KEY" with your own rapid api key
+replace "API_KEY" with your own rapid api key